 "Everything in life is complicated."
 She encouraged, with a smile.
 "I always knew that you find the one to make you smile, really smile."
 She added, gently.
 "I approve of her."

 He smiled.
 "Thank you."
 He felt at peace with her comment.
 "About Maeve…"

 She lifted her duster to his face, the feathers brushing over his mouth.
 "Don't even say it.
 Felicity did not say everything, but I understand that it would be dangerous if she was here now."
 She paused with a smile, lowering the duster.
 "I will not say a word, but I would like to meet her."

 He stepped closer, taking the older woman in his arms, holding her.
-"So, would I."
+"I'd like that as well."

 "So, I didn't do a bad thing?"
 She asked her hands wringing together as he came into view.

 He smiled as he closed the door behind him.
 "She's going to keep our secret."

 He shook his head.
 "Not with Raisa, and no, I'm not mad."
 He remarked, taking her in his arms.

 She tilted her head to the side.
 "You have every right to be."

 "I do, but Raisa, she's always been like a second mother to me."
 He revealed, lowering his eyes.
 "Even more than my own mom."